Roles and Responsibilities in PRINCE2®

-A PRINCE2 project has defined agreed roles and responsibilities within an organization structure that engages the business, user, and supplier stakeholders’ interests.
-A project is generally cross-functional; it might involve a mixture of full time and part-time resources as well.
+A PRINCE2 project has defined agreed roles and responsibilities within an organizational structure that engages the business, user, and supplier stakeholders’ interests.
+A project is generally cross-functional; it might involve a mixture of full-time and part-time resources as well.

 To be successful, projects need to have an explicit project management team structure that consists of defined and agreed-upon roles and responsibilities for the people who are involved in the project.
 Projects should also have a means for effective communication between the people involved.